ethereum/EIPs/EIPS/eip-ldgrtoken.md

 There are currently no token standards that conform to SEC regulations.
 ERC-20 tokens do not support the regulated roles of Funding Portal, Broker Dealer, RTA, and Investor and do not support the [Bank Secrecy Act/USA Patriot Act KYC and AML requirements](https://www.occ.treas.gov/topics/compliance-bsa/bsa/index-bsa.html).
 Other improvements (notably [EIP-1404 (Simple Restricted Token Standard)](https://github.com/ethereum/EIPs/issues/1404) have tried to tackle KYC and AML regulatory requirement.
 This approach is novel because the RTA is solely responsible for performing KYC and AML and should be solely responsible for transferFrom, mint, and burnFrom.

 ## Specification
-LDGRToken extends ERC-20.
+`LDGRToken` extends ERC-20.

-### LDGRToken
+### `LDGRToken`
-LDGRToken requires that only the Issuer can create a token representing the security that only the RTA manages.
-Instantiating the LDGRToken requires the Owned and IssuerControlled modifiers, and only the Issuer should execute the LDGRToken constructor for a compliant token.
-LDGRToken extends the general Ownable modifier to describe a specific subset of owners that automate and decentralize compliance through the contract modifiers Owned and IssuerControlled and the function modifiers onlyOwner and onlyIssuerTransferAgent.
+`LDGRToken` requires that only the Issuer can create a token representing the security that only the RTA manages.
+Instantiating the `LDGRToken` requires the Owned and IssuerControlled modifiers, and only the Issuer should execute the `LDGRToken` constructor for a compliant token. `LDGRToken` extends the general Ownable modifier to describe a specific subset of owners that automate and decentralize compliance through the contract modifiers Owned and IssuerControlled and the function modifiers onlyOwner and onlyIssuerTransferAgent.
 The Owned contract modifier instantiates the onlyOwner modifier for functions.
 The IssuerControlled modifier instantiates the onlyIssuerTransferAgent modifier for functions.

-LDGRToken must prevent anyone from executing the transfer, allowance, and approve functions and/or implement these functions to always fail.
-LDGRToken updates the transferFrom, mint, and burnFrom functions. transferFrom, mint, and burnFrom may only be executed by the RTA and are restricted with the onlyIssuerTransferAgent modifier.
-Additionally, LDGRToken defines the functions transferOwnership, setTransferAgent, setPhysicalAddressOfOperation, and isTransferAgent.
+`LDGRToken` must prevent anyone from executing the transfer, allowance, and approve functions and/or implement these functions to always fail. `LDGRToken` updates the transferFrom, mint, and burnFrom functions. transferFrom, mint, and burnFrom may only be executed by the RTA and are restricted with the onlyIssuerTransferAgent modifier.
+Additionally, `LDGRToken` defines the functions transferOwnership, setTransferAgent, setPhysicalAddressOfOperation, and isTransferAgent.
 Only the issuer may call the transferOwnership, setTransferAgent, and setPhysicalAddressOfOperation functions.
 Anyone may call the isTransferAgent function.

 ### Issuers and RTAs
-For compliance reasons, the LDGRToken constructor must specify the issuer (the owner), the RTA (transferAgent), the security’s name, and the security’s symbol.
+For compliance reasons, the `LDGRToken` constructor must specify the issuer (the owner), the RTA (transferAgent), the security’s name, and the security’s symbol.

 #### Issuer Owned
-LDGRToken must specify the owner in its constructor, apply the Owned modifier, and instantiate the onlyOwner modifier to enable specific functions to permit only the Issuer’s owner address to execute them.
-LDGRToken also defines the function transferOwnership which transfer ownership of the Issuer to new owner’s address and can only be called by the owner. transferOwnership triggers the OwnershipTransferred event.
+`LDGRToken` must specify the owner in its constructor, apply the Owned modifier, and instantiate the onlyOwner modifier to enable specific functions to permit only the Issuer’s owner address to execute them. `LDGRToken` also defines the function transferOwnership which transfer ownership of the Issuer to new owner’s address and can only be called by the owner. transferOwnership triggers the OwnershipTransferred event.

 #### Issuer Controlled
-IssuerControlled maintains the Issuer’s ownership of their securities by owning the contract and enables the Issuer to set and update the RTA for the Issuer’s securities.
-LDGRToken‘s constructor must have an IssuerControlled modifier with the issuer specified in its LDGRToken constructor.
-IssuerControlled instantiates the onlyIssuerTransferAgent modifier for LDGRToken to enable specific functions (setPhysicalAddressOfOperation and setTransferAgent) to permit only the Issuer to execute these functions.
+IssuerControlled maintains the Issuer’s ownership of their securities by owning the contract and enables the Issuer to set and update the RTA for the Issuer’s securities. `LDGRToken`‘s constructor must have an IssuerControlled modifier with the issuer specified in its `LDGRToken` constructor.
+IssuerControlled instantiates the onlyIssuerTransferAgent modifier for `LDGRToken` to enable specific functions (setPhysicalAddressOfOperation and setTransferAgent) to permit only the Issuer to execute these functions.

 #### Register Transfer Agent Controlled
-LDGRToken defines the setTransferAgent function (to change the RTA) and setPhysicalAddressOfOperation function (to change the Issuer’s address) and must restrict execution to the Issuer’s owner with the onlyOwner modifier. setTransferAgent must emit the TransferAgentUpdated event. setPhysicalAddressOfOperation must emit the PhysicalAddressOfOperationUpdated event.
+`LDGRToken` defines the setTransferAgent function (to change the RTA) and setPhysicalAddressOfOperation function (to change the Issuer’s address) and must restrict execution to the Issuer’s owner with the onlyOwner modifier. setTransferAgent must emit the TransferAgentUpdated event. setPhysicalAddressOfOperation must emit the PhysicalAddressOfOperationUpdated event.

-LDGRToken must specify the transferAgent in its constructor and instantiate the onlyIssuerTransferAgent modifier to enable specific functions (transferFrom, mint, and burnFrom) to permit only the Issuer’s transferAgent address to execute them.
-LDGRToken also defines the public function isTransferAgent to lookup and identify the Issuer’s RTA.
+`LDGRToken` must specify the transferAgent in its constructor and instantiate the onlyIssuerTransferAgent modifier to enable specific functions (transferFrom, mint, and burnFrom) to permit only the Issuer’s transferAgent address to execute them. `LDGRToken` also defines the public function isTransferAgent to lookup and identify the Issuer’s RTA.

 #### Securities
-LDGRToken updates the transferFrom, mint, and burnFrom functions by applying the onlyIssuerTransferAgent to enable the issuance, re-issuance, and trading of securities.
+`LDGRToken` updates the transferFrom, mint, and burnFrom functions by applying the onlyIssuerTransferAgent to enable the issuance, re-issuance, and trading of securities.

 ### ERC-20 Extension
 ERC-20 tokens provide the following functionality: